-The Spring 2011 EDRT Meeting on “Closing the Gap Between the Business Strategy and the Leadership Development Strategy” was held on April 26th– 27th at the Boston University School of Management.
+The Spring 2011 EDRT Meeting on “Closing the Gap Between the Business Strategy and the Leadership Development Strategy” was held on April 26th– 27th at the Boston University Questrom School of Business.
 The keynote speaker was Mike Useem from The Wharton School at the University of Pennsylvania.
 Charles Palus, from the Center for Creative Leadership and Robert Burnside, a senior executive from Ketchum, also served as guest speakers.
 The meeting addressed a challenge that has become increasingly pertinent to business and academic leaders alike: Businesses today in all sectors struggle with how to best align the leadership strategy with the business strategy, most frequently by identifying and learning from best practices.
 The challenge is to ensure a positive impact all the while working in a patient and resilient manner that is consistent with a company’s culture.
 Check out the overview & agenda!

-The Fall 2010 EDRT Meeting theme was “Collaborating in a Dynamic, Globally Connected World” and was held on November 3rd -4th at the Boston University School of Management.
+The Fall 2010 EDRT Meeting theme was “Collaborating in a Dynamic, Globally Connected World” and was held on November 3rd -4th at the Boston University Questrom School of Business.
 EDRT secured outstanding keynote speakers and thought leaders that helped define and set the stage for what the leadership challenges are today for collaborating, and leading, across a changing unpredictable world.
 The keynote speakers were Rob Cross, from the University of Virginia, and Bill Pasmore, from the Center for Creative Leadership.
 In addition to his numerous outstanding professional and academic achievements, Rob is a distinguished alumni from the doctoral program from the Boston University School of Management in our Organizational Behavior Department.
 The meeting discussed how critical collaborating across global boundaries and dynamic networks is in all organizations today.
 Check out the overview & agenda!

 The Spring 2010 EDRT Meeting on “The Strategic Use of Technology for Leadership Development” was held on April 27 & 28, 2010 at the spectacular and profound campus of the United States Military Academy at West Point.
 Technology has transformed the workplace, which has impacted the ways in which leaders are developed.
 We examined these concepts and demonstrated their relevant application through working with knowledge experts, scholars and senior leaders to better understand ways to develop executives who will be capable of leading our organizations into an increasingly complex future.
 We were welcomed and hosted by EDRT member Ms. Frances Hesselbein, who served as the 2010 Term Class of 1951 Chair for the Study of Leadership at West Point, the only woman and only non-West Point graduate to hold this prestigious chair appointment.
 The Leadership panel speakers were: Frances Hesselbein, Chair of the Board of Governors of the Leader to Leader Institute; Class of 1951 Chair for the Study of Leadership at the US Military Academy at West Point; COL Bernie Banks, Assistant Professor, Behavioral Sciences and Leadership, USMA; COL Erik Kail, Assistant Professor, Behavioral Sciences and Leadership, USMA; and Edward T. Reilly, President and CEO, American Management Association, International.
 All attendees agreed that it was an amazing and awesome experience to have been on campus at West Point learning and discussing leadership during these difficult times.
 Check out the overview & agenda!